China iPhone sales boosts Apple; shares up modestly

 "From a demand point of view, it's hard to gauge when you don't have product in stores," said Cook on a conference call with analysts.
 Apple is only selling the watch online and in select third-party boutiques due to the large number of models and straps for the watch, which could become a logistics nightmare if it offered every permutation of the many varieties at already jam-packed Apple stores.

-The most valuable publicly traded U.S. company raised its quarterly dividend 11 percent to 52 cents per share and boosted its share repurchase program to $140 billion from $90 billion announced last year.
+The most valuable publicly traded U.S. company raised its quarterly dividend 11 percent to 52 cents per share and boosted its share repurchase programme to $140 billion from $90 billion announced last year.

 Together, Apple estimated that would mean returning $200 billion to shareholders by the end of March 2017.
 It ended the quarter with $193.5 billion in cash and marketable securities, up more than $15 billion from the last quarter.